shamaevnn/Covid_MIPT/README.md

 # Covid_MIPT research of COVID-19 pandemic throughout the World

-main.py -- file with parser to extract information from https://www.worldometers.info/coronavirus/:
+main.py -- file with parser to extract information from <a href="https://www.worldometers.info/coronavirus/"> here: </a>

 * Example of parsed data about coronavirus in Russia:
 ```python